End-to-End Sequential Sampling and Reconstruction for MRI: Introduction

 In this paper, we propose an end-to-end differentiable framework that successfully combines co-design and sequential sampling.
 Specifically, we design an explicit sequential structure of $T$ steps, with each step consisting of a jointly learned $\kappa$-space sampler and reconstructor.
 Comparing our model with prior work in accelerated MRI, we investigate the individual and collective benefits of sequential sampling and co-design.
-We evaluate the proposed model on the NYU fastMRI datasets and find that: (1) even a single sequential step consistently improves performance compared to using a pre-designed sampling pattern; (2) more sequential steps can improve reconstruction quality, but with diminishing returns; and (3) a fully differentiable approach enables more efficient and effective co-design than non-differentiable methods (e.g., prior approaches that optimize via reinforcement learning).
+We evaluate the proposed model on the NYU fastMRI datasets and find that: (1) even a single sequential step consistently improves performance compared to using a pre-designed sampling pattern; (2) more sequential steps can improve reconstruction quality, but with diminishing returns; and (3) a fully differentiable approach enables more efficient and effective co-design than non-differentiable methods.
+Notably, despite various published works on sequential sampling using reinforcement learning~\citep{bakker2020experimental, pineda2020active}, we are among the first to demonstrate consistent and statistically significant improvement over state-of-the-art learned non-sequential baseline~\citep{bahadir2019learning} through the use of a fully-differentiable sequential computation graph.

 The paper is organized as follows.
 In \refsec{related_work}, we review past literature in accelerated MRI from the perspectives of co-design and sequential sampling.
 In \refsec{mri_basic}, we mathematically formulate the accelerated MRI problem.
 We then introduce our proposed framework and its training procedure in \refsec{method}. \refsec{experiments} presents our experimental settings, comparisons between our model and other baselines, and ablation studies.
 Finally, we conclude with a discussion on future directions of our framework in \refsec{conclusion}.